 Revolution, Social Inequality, Structural Violence

-For Anthropology 2016, we read Lavenda & Schultz chapter 14, “What Can Anthropology Tell Us about Social Inequality?”
-(415-446) in Anthropology: What Does it Mean to be Human?
-We read this together with Jason De León, “Memo and Lucho” (87-106) in The Land of Open Graves: Living and Dying on the Migrant Trail.
-For more analysis of the specifics of gender, class, caste, race, and ethnicity, see “Is Inequality Inevitable?”
-The text below concentrates on how Haiti is a recurring example in the latter chapters of Lavenda & Schultz’s anthropology textbook.
+For Intro-to-Anthropology 2016, we read Lavenda and Schultz chapter 14, “What Can Anthropology Tell Us about Social Inequality?” in the 3rd edition of Anthropology: What Does it Mean to be Human?
+We read this together with Jason De León, “Memo and Lucho” in The Land of Open Graves.

 Michel-Rolph Trouillot characterizes the Haitian Revolution as “unthinkable history”: